 The NE DOI has approved a permitted accounting practice, effective January 1, 2022, allowing Pacific Life to calculate the policy reserves for funding agreements based on a methodology that differs from the National Association of Insurance Commissioners (NAIC) Accounting Practices and Procedures Manual (NAIC SAP).
 In the permitted practice, the Company utilizes a reference rate in the valuation interest rate calculation which results in a policy reserve less than or equal to the NAIC SAP policy reserve.
-The permitted practice results in an increase in statutory net income and capital and surplus of Pacific Life of \$20 million as of and for the year ended December 31, 2022.
+The permitted practice results in an increase in statutory net income of Pacific Life of \$21 million and \$20 million for the years ended December 31, 2023 and 2022, respectively, and an increase in statutory capital and surplus of Pacific Life of \$37 million and \$20 million as of December 31, 2023 and 2022, respectively.